HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 ## Disable Ambassador

-After HAProxy is verified and deployed into the cluster, Ambassador can be disabled such that only HAProxy is running and it handles the requests directly.
+After HAProxy is verified and deployed into the cluster, Ambassador can be disabled such that only HAProxy is running and handles the requests directly.
-After disabling Ambassador, `31001` port won't be available anymore.
-That port was solely used within the Ambassador configuration to test HAProxy.
-Now all the requests will be handled by HAProxy directly.
+After disabling Ambassador, the `ambassadorPassthroughPort` (`31001`) won't be available anymore.

 To do so update the value file with Ambassador application flag to `false` and upgrade the helm chart.